adenpun/docs-builder/README.md

 ## Setup

-You can install this package globally using `npm install docs-builder -g` and use the `doc [args...]` command.
+You can install this package globally using `npm install -g docs-builder` and use the `docs [args...]` command.

 Or run the npx command `npx docs-builder [args...]`.